 Vitamin B6 in paprika is involved in the production of melanin, the pigment that imparts color to your hair.
 In fact, sweet paprika powder can be added to henna to impart a reddish tint to hair while coloring it.
 However, before using it on your scalp, it is advisable to do a patch test on the inside of your wrist to avoid an allergic reaction.

 This mild paprika spice is loaded with antioxidants as well as essential vitamins and minerals that can keep your body healthy.
 Its rich color can be attributed to the presence of carotenoids.
-Making this spice a part of your diet can impart you the following health benefits:
+Making sure you make it a part of your diet can impart you the following paprika health benefits:

 8. Anti-inflammatory Properties: